-Rather than keeping resources separate, VMware's vSAN is all about keeping them together -- and keeping it simple.
-The vSAN product is VMware's next piece in its push to construct the software-defined data center.
-The vSAN, integrated with the hypervisor starting with vSphere 5.5 and managed from the vSphere Web client, pools hard drives and flash storage from a cluster of ESXi hosts as a data store for virtual machines.
+Rather than keeping resources separate, VMware VSAN is all about keeping them together -- and keeping it simple.
+The VSAN product is VMware's next piece in its push to construct the software-defined data center.
+VMware VSAN, integrated with the hypervisor starting with vSphere 5.5 and managed from the vSphere Web client, pools hard drives and flash storage from a cluster of ESXi hosts as a data store for virtual machines.

-Another benefit to enterprises is cost; vSAN can be used with a company's existing storage, so long as it is on VMware's hardware compatibility list, without the need to buy additional hardware.
-The vSAN uses solid-state drives for read/write caching and hard disks for primary storage.
+Another benefit to enterprises is cost; VSAN can be used with a company's existing storage, so long as it is on VMware's hardware compatibility list, without the need to buy additional hardware.
+VSAN uses solid-state drives for read/write caching and hard disks for primary storage.

 This was first published in September 2013